Nicola-Carroll/CV/README.md

 \
 **Project Lead (Invoice Reconciliation)** (May 2020 - June 2021)

-- Bulb receives ~100 monthly meter invoices from ~30 different third parties for the daily rental, removal, and non-return of meter assets, totalling >£60mil a year
-- These companies notoriously use inaccurate data for their invoices, resulting in millions of pounds of overcharges for Bulb
+Bulb receives ~100 monthly meter invoices from ~30 different third parties for the daily rental, removal, and non-return of meter assets, totalling >£60mil a year.
+These companies notoriously use inaccurate data for their invoices, resulting in millions of pounds of overcharges for Bulb.

-Until May 2020 these invoices were paid in full, with no validation performed on the backing data.
-I independently created and automated a process to reconcile these invoices.
+Until May 2020 they were paid in full, with no validation performed on the backing data.
+I independently created and automated a reconciliation process.
 As of Oct 2021 my work had saved Bulb over £1.3mil, and identified a further £8mil of potential savings.

 This role involved: